Usha Narayanan: Death

-Usha, who suffered from Alzheimer's disease for the last few years of her life, died at the age of 86 on 24 January 2008 at 5:30 pm, at Sir Ganga Ram Hospital.
+Usha, was suffering from Alzheimer's disease, for the last few years of her life, and died at the age of 86 on 24 January 2008 at 5:30 pm, at Sir Ganga Ram Hospital.
 She was buried in the Christian Cemetery on Prithivraj Road, Delhi.
 In 2017, a controversy erupted when her husband's name was also found in her grave.